intel/ai-reference-models/docs/general/tensorflow_serving/InstallationGuide.md

 * Step 1: Build the Intel Optimized TensorFlow Serving Docker image
 * Step 2: Verify the Docker image by serving a simple model - half_plus_two

-You can build the docker images using [this](/benchmarks/common/tensorflow_serving/build_tfserving_image.sh) script or continue with the steps below.

 ### Step 1: Build TensorFlow Serving Docker image.
 The recommended way to use TensorFlow Serving is with Docker images.
 Let’s build a docker image with TensorFlow Serving optimized for Intel® Processors.